maciejsw/Poison-by-Reiner-Knizia/README.md

 The format of the input goes as follows:
 - n - number of players,
-- k - liczba kociołków odpowiadającą liczbie kolorów kart z wyłączeniem zielonego (3),
+- k - number of kettles (colors),
-- e - liczba kociołków odpowiadającą liczbie kolorów kart z wyłączeniem zielonego (13),
+- e - explosion treshold,
-- g - liczba zielonych kart w talii (8),
+- g - number of green cards,
-- gv - wartość zielonych kart (4),
+- gv - value of green cards,
-- o - liczba kart dla każdego innego koloru niż zielony (14).
+- o - number of cards for colors different from green,
-- o wartości kart dla każdego innego koloru niż zielony (1 1 1 2 2 2 4 4 5 5 5 7 7 7)
+- o values of cards for colors other than green